essdot/iexpect/README.md

 ## Usage

-Using iexpect is easy.
 When you require the iexpect module, you get back the iexpect function.
 When you call iexpect and pass it a value, you get an object back that you can use to make assertions about the value you passed.
 You can also test whether functions throw errors as you expect.
 All the assertions that iexpect offers are listed below.

 Unless an assertion fails, it will return the same object, so that you can chain several assertions together with **and**.
 Failed assertions throw `AssertError` with a descriptive message listing the actual value, expected value, and why the assertion failed.